-CREATE TABLE Usage Notes for Deduplication
+Usage Notes for CREATE TABLE Deduplication

-- Identical LOBs are good candidates for deduplication.
-Copy operations can avoid data duplication by enabling deduplication. - Duplicate detection happens within a LOB segment.
+Identical LOBs are good candidates for deduplication.
+Copy operations can avoid data duplication by enabling deduplication.

+- Duplicate detection happens within a LOB segment.
 For partitioned and subpartitioned LOB columns duplicate detection does not span partitions or subpartitions. - Deduplication can be specified at a partition level.
-The lob_storage_clause enables specification for partitioned tables on a per-partition basis. - Deduplication is applicable only to SecureFiles. - DBMS_LOB.
+The lob_storage_clause enables specification for partitioned tables on a per-partition basis. - Deduplication is applicable only to SecureFiles LOBs. - DBMS_LOB.
 SETOPTIONS can be used to enable or disable deduplication on individual LOBs.

-CREATE TABLE Examples for Deduplication
+Examples of CREATE TABLE Deduplication